watson-developer-cloud/api-guidelines/swagger-coding-style.md

 E.g. use the annotation `"x-java-alternate-name", "awesome_name"` to rename a property or parameter to `awesome_name` only in the Java SDK.

+Be careful to avoid assigning an alternate name that is identical to the name or alternate name of another property of the model or parameter of the operation.

 ### Excluding operations from the SDKs

 It may be desirable to exclude some operations from the generated SDKs.